Indepreneur-LLC/mcp-google-workspace/README.md

 ```
 *Replace `YOUR_USER_EMAIL@example.com` with the actual user email.*
 *Adjust the `command` array based on how you execute the server process (e.g., using `docker exec`).*
-*The paths in the `config` object might be needed by the client or an orchestrator (like `mcp-aggregator`) to manage the server lifecycle or authentication, even though they aren't passed directly to the `mcp-gsuite` server command.*
+*The paths in the `config` object might be needed by the client or an orchestrator (like `mcp-aggregator`) to manage the server lifecycle or authentication, even though they aren't passed directly to the `mcp-google-workspace` server command.*

 ## Authentication Flow

-1. The client (e.g., Smithery, `mcp-aggregator`) starts the `mcp-gsuite` server, providing the target `--user-id`.
+1. The client (e.g., Smithery, `mcp-aggregator`) starts the `mcp-google-workspace` server, providing the target `--user-id`.
 2. When a tool requiring authentication is called, the tool attempts to load credentials using the `user_id`.
 3. If credentials are valid (or refreshed successfully using the token stored in Redis), the tool executes.
 4. If credentials are missing or invalid, the tool returns a specific `JSONRPCError` (code `-32001`) with an `authUrl` and `state` in the `data` field.